iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 ---
 ### **Pathological Example**

-The following pathological example is credit to our professor, Dovan Hare at UBCO, Spring Semester, 2023.
+The following pathological example is credit to our professor, Donavan Hare at UBCO, Spring Semester, 2023.
 The example demonstrates the exponential complexity of looking for a shortest path from a source using the generic label correcting algorithm without specifying the order of choosing the arcs.

 ![[../../Assets/Pasted image 20230224004932.png]]
 **Source:** UBCO, Prof Hare, 2023 Spring, Lecture slides.